 We have rationally designed an innovative antagonist of E-selectin, GMI-1687, that could be a subcutaneously administered treatment.
 Initially developed as a potential life-cycle extension to uproleselan, we believe that GMI-1687 could be developed to broaden the clinical usefulness of an E-selectin antagonist to conditions where outpatient treatment is preferred or required.
-In May 2022, we filed an investigational new drug application, or IND, for GMI-1687 in as a potential treatment for vaso-occlusive crisis, or VOC, a common complication of sickle cell disease and received the "safe to proceed" letter from the FDA in June 2022.
+In May 2022, we filed an IND for GMI-1687 as a potential treatment for VOE, a common complication of sickle cell disease, and received the "safe to proceed" letter from the FDA in June 2022.
+In December 2023, we completed enrollment of 40 subjects in a Phase 1a trial of GMI-1687 in healthy adult volunteers.